The Oxygen Factory: How Ocean Plankton Keeps Us Breathing

 Wherever you are right now, take a second, look up and take in your surroundings…

 Okay, so maybe that wasn’t such a treat.
 Especially if you’re sitting at work behind the blank walls of your cubicle or crammed onto some form of public transport, like a propped-up sardine.
-Either way, it doesn’t matter really, because all you needed to do was notice where you are right now.
+Either way, it doesn’t matter really, because all you needed to do was take note of exactly where you are in space and time.

 The fact that you are in this cubicle, or on this bus, looking deep into this particular stranger’s armpit, is what Alan Moore described as a thermodynamic miracle.
 The likelihood of you being here, right now, reading this is so improbable that it's effectively impossible.
 And it isn't just you that has prevailed against insurmountable odds.
 Every day, we’re surrounded by these small events, small worlds and occurrences that defy statistical and scientific comprehension.
 However, for the most part, we hardly notice them.